-1. Awareness Programmes conducted for value chain partners on any of the Principles during the financial year:
+1. Awareness programmes conducted for value chain partners on any of the principles during the financial year:

-Total number of awareness programmes held Topics / principles covered under the training %age of value chain partners covered (by value of business done with such partners) under the awareness programmes 11 Quality Management System, Quality and Vendor development and Ratings, Safety, Health and Environment 0.17%
+Total number of awareness programmes held Topics/principles covered under the training %age of value chain partners covered (by value of business done with such partners) under the awareness programmes 18 Quality Management System, Quality and Vendor development and Ratings, Occupational Safety, Health and Environment, Food safety, Sustainability.
+1%

-2. Does the entity have processes in place to avoid/ manage conflict of interests involving members of the Board?
-(Yes/No) If Yes, provide details of the same.
+Does the entity have processes in place to avoid/manage conflict of interests involving members of the Board?
+(Yes/No) If yes, provide details of the same.

 Yes, Mitsu Chem Plast has a Code of Conduct that applies to the Board of Directors and senior management team.
-The Code includes measures to prevent and manage conflicts of interest and mandates that the individuals covered under it should act with honesty, ethics, and integrity.
-All those covered under the Code are required to disclose and avoid any potential or actual conflicts of interest.
-The Code also provides guidance on professional and respectful conduct, that mitigates and prevents any conflicts of interest that may arise.
+The Code includes measures to prevent and manage conflicts of interest, requiring individuals to act with honesty, ethics, and integrity.
+Those covered by the Code must disclose and avoid any potential or actual conflicts of interest.
+Additionally, the Code provides guidance on professional and respectful conduct to mitigate and prevent conflicts of interest.

-For further details, please refer our policy at: https://mitsuchem.com/investors/policies
+For further details, please refer our policy at: https://mitsuchem.com/investors/ policies

-PRINCIPLE 2: BUSINESSES SHOULD PROVIDE GOODS AND SERVICES IN A MANNER THAT IS SUSTAINABLE AND SAFE
+PRINCIPLE 2: BUSINESS SHOULD PROVIDE GOODS AND SERVICES IN A MANNER THAT IS SUSTAINABLE AND SAFE